An important message from modcore regarding the modcore Extension Manager

 Let's create a rule:

-This is the form you’ll need to fill out every time you create or edit an automation rule.
+This is the form you’ll need to fill out every time you create or edit an automation.
 Of course, the form may change depending on which target type (e.g., extensions, profiles, or groups), action, or condition (trigger) you select.
 Whenever you adjust one of these fields, the form will update accordingly.
 Go ahead and try it out yourself!

-... now we save the Automation Rule!
+... now we save the Automation!

-You’ve just created your first automation rule! 🎉
+You’ve just created your first automation! 🎉

-Now... let's manage the automation rules!
+Now... let's manage the automations!

 Here’s a quick overview: